15 Makeup Mistakes That Can Age You Faster (And How to Fix Them)

 provided by Shutterstock

-8. Aging Lipstick Shades
+8. Clinging To Aging Lipstick Shades

 provided by Shutterstock